dhonus/jellyfin-tui/README.md

 Jellyfin-tui is a (music) streaming client for the Jellyfin media server.
 Inspired by CMUS and others, its goal is to offer a self-hosted, terminal music player with all the modern features you need.

-Most modern music players come with trade-offs.
-Most rely on electron and are resource heavy, some are lightweight but lack features.
-Jellyfin-tui is meant to bridge this gap.
-By streaming from jellyfin, you also avoid the hassle of synchronizing your library across multiple devices.

 ### Features
 - stream your music from Jellyfin
 - lyrics with autoscroll (Jellyfin > 10.9)